Floer cohomology in the mirror of the projective plane and a binodal cubic curve: The fiber of and its tropicalization

 \begin{remark} The function $W$ above is to be compared to the ``standard'' superpotential for $\CP^2$, namely,

 corresponding to the choice of the toric boundary divisor, a union of three lines, as anticanonical divisor.
 This $W$ has the same critical values, and its regular fibers are all thrice-punctured elliptic curves.
-Hence smoothing the anticanonical divisor to the union of a conic and a line corresponds to compactifying one of the punctures of $W^{-1}(c)$.
-This claim can be interpreted in terms of T-duality. \end{remark}
+Hence smoothing the anticanonical divisor to the union of a conic and a line corresponds to compactifying one of the punctures of $W^{-1}(c)$. \end{remark}